AGoodId/django-blinks/README.md

 django-blinks
 =============

-Django app for managing site relative bookmarks
+Django app for managing site relative bookmarks.
+Provides an API using Django REST framework.